Introducing Retry Throttling

 Client side retries are used to avoid surfacing unnecessary exceptions back to the caller in the case of transient network or service issues.
 In these situations a subsequent retry will likely succeed.
 Although this process incurs a time penalty, it is often better than the noise from oversensitive client side exceptions.
 Retries are less useful in cases of longer running issues where subsequent retries will almost always fail.
 An extended retry loop for each request ties up a client application thread, that could otherwise be moving on to another task, only to return an exception.
 In cases of service degradation, the explosion of retried requests from clients can often exacerbate problems for the service, which hurts recovery times, prolonging the client side impact.
 To address this issue we are pleased to announce the introduction of a client retry throttling feature.

 Retry throttling is designed to throttle back retry attempts when a large percentage of requests are failing and retries are unsuccessful.
 With retry throttling enabled, the client will drain an internal retry capacity pool and slowly roll off from retry attempts until there is no remaining capacity.
 At this point subsequent retries will not be attempted until the client gets successful responses, at which time the retry capacity pool will slowly begin to refill and retries will once again be permitted.
-Because retry throttling only kicks in only when a large number of requests fail and retries are not successful, transient retries are still permitted and unaffected by this feature.
+Because retry throttling only kicks in when a large number of requests fail and retries are not successful, transient retries are still permitted and unaffected by this feature.
 Retries resulting from provisioned capacity exceptions are not throttled.

 To test the effectiveness of this new feature we set up a controlled environment in which we could subject the AWS SDK for Java to various failure scenarios.
 For this test, we drove a consistent request load through the client and placed a fault injection proxy between the client and service.
 The fault proxy was set up to return 5xx responses for a certain percentage of requests.
 Each test run lasted 30 minutes.
 The test, which initially began with no errors, slowly ramped up to a 100% error rate, and then back down to 0% by the end of the run.